South Atlantic tropical cyclone: Subtropical Storm Jaguar

-According to the Brazilian Navy Hydrographic Center, on 19 May 2019 several instability areas formed from a through axis off the coast of Espírito Santo, which later coalesced into a subtropical depression.
+On 19 May 2019 several instability areas formed from a through axis off the coast of Espírito Santo, which later coalesced into a subtropical depression.
 On 20 May, the system strengthened into a subtropical storm, receiving the name Jaguar from the Brazilian Navy Hydrographic Center.
 However, the system did not intensify any further, as it soon encountered unfavorable conditions while moving southeastwards, weakening into a subtropical depression on early 21 May.
 Later that day, Jaguar degenerated into several sparse instability areas associated with a low-pressure area, which was absorbed by a frontal system on 22 May.

 2020s

 Subtropical Storm Kurumí

-On 21 January 2020, the Brazilian Navy Hydrographic Center began to monitor an area of persisting thunderstorms near São Paulo for potential subtropical cyclone development.
-Generally tracking southeastward, the system began to organize within the afternoon hours of 22 January, aided by the establishment of a South Atlantic Convergence Zone, and was designated a subtropical depression in the early hours of 23 January.
+On 21 January 2020, the Brazilian Navy Hydrographic Center began monitoring an area of persisting thunderstorms near São Paulo for potential subtropical cyclone development.
+Generally tracking southeastward, the system began to organize within the afternoon of 22 January, aided by the establishment of a South Atlantic Convergence Zone, and was designated a subtropical depression early on 23 January.
 Several hours later, due to a lack of wind shear, the system intensified into a subtropical storm and was given the name Kurumí.
 After this bout of intensification, Kurumí moved southward and began to succumb to much more unfavorable conditions.
-It weakened back to a subtropical depression on late 24 January, due to a intensification of wind shear over its circulation due to the formation of a extratropical cyclone to its southeast.
-The last advisory was issued on Kurumí later that same day, as it degenerated into a through while also beginning to merge with the nearby frontal system.
+It weakened back to a subtropical depression on late 24 January, due to an intensification of wind shear over its circulation due to the formation of an extratropical cyclone to its southeast.
+The last advisory was issued on Kurumí later that same day, as it degenerated into a trough while also beginning to merge with the nearby frontal system.

-The front associated with Kurumí later played a role in the 2020 Brazilian floods and mudslides, dragging behind it heavy rainfall.
+The front associated with Kurumí would later play a role in the 2020 Brazilian floods and mudslides, producing heavy rainfall.
 Over 171.8 mm (6.76 in) of rain fell in the Belo Horizonte metro area on 24 January, triggering a landslide and killing 3 people and leaving 1 missing.

 Subtropical Storm Mani

-According to the Hydrographic Center of the Brazilian Navy, on 24 October 2020, a through axis persisted off the coast of the border between Espírito Santo and Bahia, which led to the formation of a subtropical depression on the next day.
+On 24 October 2020, a trough axis persisted off the coast of the border between Espírito Santo and Bahia, which led to the formation of a subtropical depression on the next day.
 Later that day it intensified into a subtropical storm, which led it to be named Mani at 00:00 UTC on 26 October.
 As it moved away from a South Atlantic Convergence Zone on 27 October, Mani gradually lost its subtropical characteristics, until it weakened to a low pressure area.

 The storm caused significant damage in Espírito Santo, with landslides of stones and earth leaving more than 400 people homeless.
 The storm also impacted almost the entire state of Minas Gerais and the northern region of Rio de Janeiro.